Blood pressure and

 Hypertension puts you and your baby at an increased risk of complications.
 These include:

 - a preterm delivery, which is a delivery that occurs before 37 weeks

 - fetal growth problems

 - placental abruption

 The best way to lower your risk of complications is to prevent abnormal blood pressure in the first place.
 It’s helpful to visit your doctor for a physical exam before becoming pregnant so that any blood pressure abnormalities can be detected early.
-It’s also best to lose weight before pregnancy if you’re overweight or obese.
+It’s also best to be a healthy weight before pregnancy.

 - managing any preexisting conditions, such as diabetes

 - limiting alcohol

 - quitting smoking